-There’s no one website color scheme that’s guaranteed to convert like crazy (in a perfect world, right?).
+There’s no single website color scheme that’s guaranteed to convert like crazy (in a perfect world, right?).
 It’s more about using color in strategic ways and strategic places to inspire the specific action you want.

 Want your audience to click on your call to action button?
 Go with red, which was shown to increase conversions by 34%.